The Richard and Ronay Menschel Library

 Library Archive Access

-The library is open to the public for research Tuesday through Friday, 10 am to noon and 1 to 5 pm .
-Admission is free.
-An appointment is not necessary, although we prefer that you call and make arrangements for more extensive research.
+The library is open to the public for research Tuesday-Thursday, 10 a.m. - noon and 1 - 4 p.m.
+To make an appointment, call (585) 271 3361 ext.
+336, or email firstname.lastname@example.org.
+We prefer that you call and make arrangements for more extensive research.
 Enter the Museum through the public entrance and request admittance to the library at the reception/admissions desk.
 The receptionist will direct users to deposit coats, briefcases, backpacks, and personal belongings in a locker.
 The researcher may carry only paper, pen or pencil, portable computers, or other materials essential to research.

 The collection of the Richard and Ronay Menschel Library does not circulate, and all materials must be used on site.
 Special handling guidelines apply to all materials.